WordPress/phpunit-test-runner/README.md

 export WPT_TABLE_PREFIX=wptests_$TRAVIS_BUILD_NUMBER\_
 ```

+The test suite's temporary files are kept in a `wp-temp` directory inside the test directory, so runs with their own `WPT_TEST_DIR` do not share the system temp directory.

 Connect to a remote environment over SSH by having the CI job provision the SSH key:

 ```bash